drichardi/ap/index.md

 This is CS50 AP, Harvard University's introduction to the intellectual enterprises of computer science and the art of programming for students in high school, which satisfies the College Board's new AP CS Principles curriculum framework.

 <iframe src="https://www.youtube.com/embed/tZxLMIk_SaY?playlist=GAB6Gm7pTTA"></iframe>

+# Current Class Goal

+Complete "Around the House", "Tech Spotlight", and "Everyday Algorithms" found in the "Understanding Technology" Unit.
+Complete "Scratch" found in "Unit 0".

+Become familiar with https://submit.cs50.io for seeing your submissions!